groboclown/precision-shell/README.md

 docker rm "${container}"
 ```

-The build generates 2 versions of the shell - 1 with extra debug statements sent to stdout, and the normal, minimized version.
+The build generates 2 versions of the shell: one with extra debug statements sent to stdout; and the normal, minimized version.

 ## License